Zoning

 • CG – Commercial General.

-Allows all types of commercial uses, except big box retail (e.g, Dual Highway, Eastern Boulevard, Best Buy shopping center, South End shopping center, Railway Lane, etc.).
+It allows all types of commercial uses except big box retail (e.g., Dual Highway, Eastern Boulevard, Best Buy shopping center, South End shopping center, Railway Lane, etc.).

 • POM – Professional Office Mixed-Use.

-Mainly an office park area with limited retail, restaurants permitted (e.g., Light Business Park, MKS Business Park, Florida Avenue, Mill Street, E. Antietam east of Cannon, etc.)
+It is mainly an office park area with limited retail and restaurants permitted (e.g., Light Business Park, MKS Business Park, Florida Avenue, Mill Street, E. Antietam east of Cannon, etc.).

 • I-MU – Industrial Mixed-Use.